Fix Your Arm Swing: Volleyball Spiking Drills You Can Do Alone at Home

 Basically what we're going to do is have one person, the player, use three touches.
 They have to pass to themselves, set to themselves, and then hit at a target or a catcher.

-If you guys are both experienced volleyball players, then one person is only digging every time and the other person is passing, setting and hitting.
+Then one person is only digging every time and the other person is passing, setting and hitting.
 Once you get to a really advanced level, the hitter is going to jump.
 In the beach volleyball drill video below, we show you all three versions.

 Set some goals and try to get 10 "pass, set, spike, catch" sequences in a row without letting the ball touch the ground.

-Spiking a Volleyball Partner drill: Pass, Set, Spike, Defense
+Spiking a Volleyball Partner Drill: Pass, Set, Spike, Defense

 This is the next stage of our pass, set, spike and defense drill.
 Now, we have one player who has one touch.
 Their job is to just touch the ball once in a defensive manner.

-So, it's pass to myself, set to myself, spike to my partner.
 They dig the volleyball high and I immediately recover.
 As a team, you have to get 10 in a row.

-Advanced Spiking a Volleyball Partner Drill/Workout: If you have two decent volleyball players and you want to turn this volleyball drill into a volleyball workout, dig to yourself, set to yourself, jump and hit the volleyball.
+If you have two decent volleyball players and you want to turn this volleyball drill into a volleyball workout, dig to yourself, set to yourself, jump and hit the volleyball.
 Your partner's job is to dig the volleyball high enough so that you have time to react and get to the ball.

 Spiking a Volleyball Solo Drill: Tennis Ball Throws